 1) Take a Boat Ride through the Lush Green Paddies at Tam Coc

 One of the most popular things to do in Ninh Binh is to take a boat ride.
-You have two main options when it comes to boat tours in Ninh Binh, both are just as beautiful and highly recommended.
+You have two main options when it comes to boat tours in Ninh Binh: Tam Coc and Trang An.
+Both are just as beautiful and highly recommended.

-However, if you only have time for one, make it this one.
+However, if you only have time for one, make it Tam Coc.

 On a Tam Coc boat ride, your guide will harmoniously row you down the Ngo Dong river, that winds through luscious green rice paddies where you’ll witness locals harvesting the fields and ploughing in the traditional way with a buffalo.

 On either side of the river, those huge limestone cliffs soar high above Tam Coc.

-The rowers here practice an interesting technique where they row with their feet, ask nicely and you might get to try for yourself.
+The rowers here at Tam Coc practice an interesting technique where they row with their feet, ask nicely and you might get to try for yourself.

 2) Visit King Kong’s Skull Island on a Trang An Boat Trip

-The alternative to a Tam Coc boat ride is to visit Trang An.
+The alternative to a Tam Coc boat ride is to visit Trang An, which is a UNESCO World Heritage Site.
 Here, you’ll have an opportunity to visit caves and temples to break up your journey.

-Some of the caves have barely enough headroom so you’ll have to duck down as you sail through on your boat ride.
+Some of the caves at Trang An have barely enough headroom so you’ll have to duck down as you sail through on your boat ride.

 On this Trang An boat trip, you’ll pay a visit to Skull Island, a filming location used in the King Kong film.

 Some of the props from the film have been recreated for a novelty tourist attraction but it’s the stunning scenery around Trang An that’s most impressive from the set.

 There are three route options to choose between on a Trang An boat ride, each with a different combination of caves and temples so you can tailor the trip to your taste.

 3) Try Magic Water at Bich Dong Pagoda

 Located near Tam Coc, Bich Dong is an interesting Pagoda that’s built into the base of a cliff and accessed via a small bridge across the lotus lake.